Muph0/santas-lang/Reference.md

 # Language reference

+SantAS (Santa Assembly) is a Christmas-Object‑Oriented Programming language designed for festive workload distribution.
+Instead of carrying out every instruction himself, Santa delegates execution to a scalable number of elves.
+Programs are organized into workshops, which define the tasks to be performed, while Santa acts as the overseer, coordinating and supervising the overall flow.

+## Overview

 The program source consists of one or more files.
 The translation treats them as if they were concatenated into one string.
 Altogether, the module may contain multiple workshop blocks and one Santa block.